deanwampler/spark-scala-tutorial/tutorial/README.md

 You'll also need Activator or SBT on the server or sandbox to run the examples.
 Recall that I recommend going through the workshop on your local workstation first, then move everything to the cluster node or sandbox to try running the examples in Hadoop.

-## Starting Activator
+## Starting Activator or SBT

 From now on, except where noted, the instructions apply for both your local workstation and Hadoop setup.

 First, change to the root directory for this workshop.

 If you prefer a command-line interface, either run `activator shell` or `sbt`, depending on which tool you installed.
+In fact, you'll use this approach for several of the exercises.

 To use Activator's UI, run `activator ui`, assuming it's in your path, or use the fully-qualified path to it.
 It will start Activator and open the web-based UI in your browser automatically.
 (If not, open [localhost:8888](http://localhost:8888) in your browser.)